CCSA

 The Bone Grafting Process

-The procedure involves placing biocompatible bone grafting material into the area where the bone is deficient.
+At our White Plains, MD office, the procedure involves placing biocompatible bone grafting material into the area where the bone is deficient.
 This material acts as a scaffold, encouraging your own body to grow new, natural bone.
 Over several months, your body replaces the graft material with its own healthy bone, creating a strong base for your future smile.
+Charles County Surgical Arts uses the latest grafting materials and techniques to ensure the best outcomes for our patients.